 - Please respect our teams, if you have any questions please ask; we’re here to help.

-We are continually monitoring government guidelines and will update our guest charter in accordance with government guidelines as needed, to ensure our teams safety.
-We also have several other team focused measures in place to ensure their safety.
+- We are continually monitoring government guidelines and will update our guest charter in accordance with government guidelines as needed, to ensure our teams safety.
+We also have several other teams focused measures in place to ensure their safety.

 - Team members will work in family units, start times and breaks will be staggered where possible to minimise contact

 2. Risk assessments, policy and signage will be on display help team members stay safe.